-There are plenty of special boating gifts that your favorite loved one would surely appreciate unwrapping this holiday season.
-But, wouldn’t they be even more excited to open up a gift that makes boating itself better?
-Of course they would.
+There are plenty of special boating gifts that your loved one would surely appreciate unwrapping this holiday season.
+But wouldn’t they be even more excited to receive a boat-themed gift they can enjoy on their next boat trip?

 We’ve sorted through the potential presents that can make a boater’s time out on the water even more awesome than it already is, and one or more of these picks is sure to put a smile on the face of your most beloved boater.

-As you try to figure out how to make this season a special one, be sure to consider these top 10 gifts for boaters.
+As you try to figure out how to make this season special, be sure to consider these top 10 gifts for boaters.

 1. A Boat Lift

 Keeping your boat on a lift doesn’t just eliminate the need for bottom paint and mooring lines; it gives you peace of mind.